Substra/substra/docs/local_install_skaffold.md

 > This is an ongoing document, please feel free to reach us or to raise any issue.

-This guide will help you to run the Substra platform on your machine in development mode, with a two organisations setup.
+This guide will help you to run the Substra platform on your machine in development mode, with a two nodes setup.

 ## Index
 - [Local install of Substra using Kubernetes and Skaffold](#local-install-of-substra-using-kubernetes-and-skaffold)